-Key Performance Indicator IDP Ref Definition/Instruction Centre as confirmed through the issue of a practical completion certificate.
-Number of Fire and Rescue vehicles purchased per LM based on SANS 10090 (2003) feasibility study 2.10 This indicator refers to the purchase of Fire and Rescue Services vehicles based on the needs of the Local Municipalities as identified through the feasibility study undertaken in terms of SANS 10090 of 2003.
-Target to be assessed during the 2013/14 Financial year for reporting in the 2014/15 Financial year.
-Obtain laboratory accreditation 2.11 The South African National Accreditation System (SANAS) is recognised by the South African Government as the single National Accreditation Body that gives formal recognition that Laboratories, Certification Bodies, Inspection Bodies, Proficiency Testing Scheme Providers and Good Laboratory Practice (GLP) test facilities are competent to carry out specific tasks in terms of the Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act (Act 19 of 2006).
-This KPI refers to the accreditation for the GSDM Water Laboratory to be obtained from the South African National Accreditation System within the 2014/15 Financial year.
-Number of By-Laws Promulgated 2.12 The responsibility of providing Municipal Health and Environmental Services was delegated to the District Municipality from the Local Municipalities, National Departments and Environmental Affairs respectively as from 2003.
-In order to effect service delivery and to serve as comprehensive regulatory tools the GSDM Municipal Health and Environmental Services Division drafted and promulgated the following By-laws during the 2013/14 Financial Year: Tariff by-law Municipal Health by-law Noise by-law Air Quality by-law In addition to the above mentioned By-Laws, the Department identified the Waste Management By-Law for development during the 2014/15 Financial Year.
-This indicator will be measured in terms of development of the Waste Management By-Law and promulgation through publication in the government gazette.
+Key Performance Indicator IDP Ref Definition/Instruction % Construction Completion of a Regional Disaster Management Centre 2.9 The District is susceptible to disasters such as floods, veldt fires, road accidental chemical spillage or explosions of toxic substances and civilian unrest.
+Whilst there will be Disaster Sub Centre's in all the seven constituent Local Municipalities for prompt responses to emergency calls, the District has identified the need for a Regional Disaster Centre.
+The purpose of the Regional Centre is to facilitate centralized tactical, command and coordination to all disasters within the district.
+It is also envisaged that this will enhance the capacity to all the municipalities to adequately mitigate and respond to disasters with the help of neighbouring municipalities.
+The Regional Centre will assist in operationalising the response to the Risk Assessment Framework.
+The target of 100% set for the 2015/16 Financial Year relates to the completion of the planning and design phase.
+Outer year targets will be based on the actual % construction completion and will be determined after the finalization of the planning and design phase.
+Obtain laboratory accreditation 2.10 The South African National Accreditation System (SANAS) is recognised by the South African Government as the single National Accreditation Body that gives formal recognition that Laboratories, Certification Bodies, Inspection Bodies, Proficiency Testing Scheme Providers and Good Laboratory Practice (GLP) test facilities are competent to carry out specific tasks in terms of the Accreditation for Conformity Assessment, Calibration and Good Laboratory Practice Act (Act 19 of 2006).
+This KPI refers to the accreditation for the GSDM Water Laboratory to be obtained from the South African National Accreditation System within the 2015/16 Financial year.
+Number of By-Laws Promulgated 2.11 The responsibility of providing Municipal Health and Environmental Services was delegated to the District Municipality from the Local Municipalities, National Departments and Environmental Affairs respectively as from 2003.
+In order to effect service delivery and to serve as comprehensive regulatory tools the GSDM Municipal Health and Environmental Services Division drafted and promulgated the following By-laws during the 2013/14 Financial Year: